signalshore/signalshore.github.io/content/2019-05-05-Instant-Messaing.md

 replying.

-Notice how self-centered and negative this line of thinking is for it completely ignores the fact that the other person is human being who has some work other than replying to my messages and instead focuses only on, "they got my message (double ticks), they saw my message (the ticks are blue), they are online (it shows online), but
+Notice how self-centered and negative this line of thinking is for it completely ignores the fact that the other person is a human being who has some work other than replying to my messages and instead focuses only on, "they got my message (double ticks), they saw my message (the ticks are blue), they are online (it shows online), but